JackDanger/jackdanger.github.com/_posts/2011-07-20-narcissistic-software.markdown

 # Software Psychology: Narcissism

-My wife is a therapist and I'm an engineer.
-Eventually, the topic of how psychology and software intersect had to come up.

 Software is like people.
 It has an inside (where it makes decisions about what to do) and an outside (where it tries to work and play well with others).
 We call the outside of software the "interface".
 We just call the outside of a person "the face".